GTR-Turbo: Merged Checkpoint is Secretly a Free Teacher for Agentic VLM Training: The GTR-Turbo Framework

 \subsection{Thought Guidance via Supervised Fine-tuning}

 After merging checkpoints, we can replace the corrector model (red dashed box in Figure \ref{fig:old_framework}) in the original GTR framework with the new merged teacher model.
 Since the teacher and agent are homologous, they take the same input.
-Similar to GTR, GTR-Turbo (SFT) implements the guidance by minimizing the supervised fine-tuning loss between thought tokens generated by two models, as demonstrated in Figure \ref{fig:framework} (a).\looseness-1
+Similar to GTR, GTR-Turbo (SFT) implements the guidance by minimizing the SFT loss between thought tokens generated by two models, as demonstrated in Figure \ref{fig:framework} (a).\looseness-1

-During each step of RL, after the agent generates its thought and action based on the given observation, the same information is provided to the teacher to produce a reference thought, which is then stored in the database.
-In subsequent PPO updates, we sample thought data pairs to compute the SFT loss, which is added to the original PPO loss for back propagation.
+At each RL step, after the agent generates its action and thought given the observation, the same context is provided to the teacher to produce a reference thought, which is then stored in a replay buffer.
+In subsequent PPO updates, we sample data pairs from the thought to compute the SFT loss, which is added to the original PPO loss for backpropagation.
 Similar to GTR, we also incorporate format rewards and DAgger \cite{ross2011reduction} techniques to further stabilize training.
 If $\hat{th}$ represents the thought output of the teacher model $\pi_\text{merged}(o)$, the optimization target can be written as:\looseness-1